Content is a business asset – and to leverage it, you need the ability to adapt it

 - Your essential toolkit for adapting content and driving growth

 Part 1: Here’s when you need adaptable content…

-Adapted content essentially refers to taking a marketing or sales content asset (or multiple assets) and using this as a template or foundation to create customized pieces of work as part of your sales and marketing strategies.
+Content adaptation essentially refers to taking a marketing or sales content asset (or multiple assets) and using this as a template or foundation to create customized pieces of work as part of your sales and marketing strategies.

 There are some very solid business reasons for taking this approach.
 These reasons are both customer-focused – concerned with delivering the best possible experience to actual and potential customers; and operational – linked to optimizing your workflow and making the best use of your resources.

-We need to manage increasing volumes of content
+You need to manage increasing volumes of content